 Known for stunning scenery and a thriving job market, British Columbia has become a coveted place to live and work in Canada.
-Average Salaries in British Columbia now surpass Average Salaries in Canada based on hourly earnings, outpacing other provinces for the first time in nearly 20 years according to Statistics Canada.
+According to Statistics Canada, Average Salaries in British Columbia now surpass average salaries in Canada based on hourly earnings, outpacing other provinces for the first time in nearly 20 years.

 However, these high provincial wage averages disguise large inequalities across occupations, regions, and income brackets within B.C.
-Cost of living pressures also continue mounting, putting affordability further out of reach even amid positive growth signs.
+Cost-of-living pressures also continue mounting, making affordability further out of reach even amid positive growth signs.

 British Columbia’s High Average Wage Growth